 We provide outstanding and compassionate care in a patient-centered environment.
 The Stem Cell Transplant Unit located on the top floor of the Center for Care and Discovery offers the newest technology as well as many thoughtful patient and family amenities.
 The unit integrates both inpatient and outpatient stem cell transplant care services in one convenient location.

-In 2020, the Center for International Bone and Marrow Transplant Research (CIBMTR), an organization dedicated to improving survival, treatment and quality of life for transplant patients, released its annual report.
+In 2020 and 2021, the Center for International Bone and Marrow Transplant Research (CIBMTR), an organization dedicated to improving survival, treatment and quality of life for transplant patients, released annual reports.
 UChicago Medicine is proud to have had the best one-year outcomes in Chicago and the highest relative to predicted outcomes.
-The CIBMTR report results now serve as a benchmark for future goals.
+The CIBMTR report results serve as a benchmark for future goals.
 Learn about our work to achieve high patient survival rates.

 The stem cell transplant program at UChicago Medicine is a Blue Cross Center for Distinction and has been named a Center of Excellence by OPTUM, Aetna, Interlink and Cigna.
 We are fully accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) and the Center for International Blood and Bone Marrow Transplant Research.

 As a leading center for advanced care, UChicago Medicine attracts patients from throughout the region, country and world.
 If you’re traveling from abroad, we provide customized services to make your experience just that much smoother.
-For more information, contact our Center for International Patients.
+For more information, contact our International Program.

 Pediatric hematologist-oncologists from UChicago Medicine Comer Children's Hospital offer pediatric stem cell transplant for blood diseases, certain types of cancer, immune system disorders and genetic diseases.